NitheshT/Wordpress_Installation_Docker/README.md

 # Description

-This project is a demontration explaining step by step procedure on how to intall WordPress application with help of docker tool.
+This project is a demontration explaining step by step procedure on how to intall WordPress application with help of docker container.

 ## Architeture Model